All Move in Erewash

 Keep fit at Ilkeston United Reformed Church.
 Gentle exercise classes e.g. chair yoga and Tai Chi, exercise for the heart and reliability fitness.

-Cycle for Health - Regain cycling confidence, gently improve fitness and enjoy a free, sociable 10 mile ride.
+Cycle for Health - regain cycling confidence, gently improve fitness and enjoy a free, sociable 10 mile ride.
 All abilities welcome.

 Information for Professionals